 Every piece of Lorna Grace Jewellery is made with care from precious metals.

-Just as the sun’s harmful rays can damage our skin, light and heat can affect a colored gemstone’s durability and color.
+Just as the sun’s harmful rays can damage our skin, light and heat can affect a coloured gemstone’s durability and colour.
 Over time, and in excess, they can also fade or damage some gemstones, such as amethyst, kunzite, topaz and shell cameos.
 Pearls and other delicate materials, such as ivory, will bleach under extreme exposure to light.
 Other gems, especially amber, can darken over time when exposed to too much light.
 Excessive heat and sudden temperature changes may also fracture some gems.
 Heat can easily remove the natural moisture these gems need to keep their beauty.
-Pearls, for instance, can dry out, crack and discolor.
-Opals can turn white or brown, develop tiny cracks, and might lose their play-of-color.
+Pearls, for instance, can dry out, crack and discolour.
+Opals can turn white or brown, develop tiny cracks, and might lose their play-of-colour.

 Since many natural gemstones can be quite delicate, hot water, harsh chemicals and cleaners should be avoided at all times.
 Clean your gemstones with a clean, soft, damp cloth after wearing.
-Alternatively a soft toothbrush with very mild and fragrance free soap is perfect to get into small settings to clean under stones.Very porous stones such as Turquoise, Howlite and Emerald should be cleaned water or a dry cloth only.
+Alternatively, a soft toothbrush with very mild and fragrance-free soap is perfect to get into small settings to clean under stones.Very porous stones such as Turquoise, Howlite and Emerald should be cleaned with water or a dry cloth only.

-Be aware of tarnish which may occur as a result of oxidisation, caused by the interaction of silver or gold plated jewellery with certain elements such as oxygen or sulphur as well as with certain acids.
+Be aware of tarnish which may occur as a result of oxidisation, caused by the interaction of silver or gold-plated jewellery with certain elements such as oxygen or sulphur as well as certain acids.